boivie/sec/docs/messages/index.rst

   NOT be present in the initial message for a given topic.
 * ``index`` (number).
 Index of the message within the topic (zero-based).
 The server will validate that the indexes are monotonically increasing.
-This field SHOULD NOT be present in the initial message for a given topic.
+This field MUST NOT be present in the initial message for a given topic.
 * ``parent`` (base64).
 The base64-encoded SHA256 of the previous message's
   signature.
 This field MUST NOT be present in the initial message for a given topic.